alopezrivera/alopezrivera/README.md

 Spaceflight Dynamics MSc student at TU Delft.
 Currently working for the Underactuated Robotics Laboratory of the DFKI Robotics Innovation Center.
-Aerospace engineering BSc by TU Delft.

 ✉️ antonlopezr99@gmail.com